EXCITED-CO2/workshop_tutorial/book/intro.md

 ### Why use Zarr instead of formats such as CSV/TIFF

 Zarr format provides a clean library for accessing the internals of binary files, it also makes those internals themselves simple and transparent.
 Each n-dimensional chunk of data is given a name and placed in a separate file making it accessible without the need for a library and vastly improving parallelism.

+Zarr’s flexible indexing and compatibility with object storage lends itself to parallel processing.

 An added benefit of the simplicity of Zarr is how tractable keeping your data FAIR and accessible in the long-term becomes.
 Though the bytes need decoding, a fair amount of the general structure needs no interpretation.